nelsonjchen/gargantuan-takeout-rocket/README.md

 * https://benjamincongdon.me/blog/2021/05/03/Backing-up-my-Google-Takeout-data/

 The general idea of these is to use a single EC2/VPS instance to handle the coordination and traffic.
 Congdon's solution clocked in at about 65MB/s.

+I used Azure's "Standard_L8s_v2" for my instance and that topped out at about 300MB/s when writing to the temporary NVMe storage.

 [vps_fxp]: https://sjwheel.net/cloud/computing/2019/08/01/aws_backup.html